What Is a MILD Procedure and How Does It Work?

 MILD Procedure

-The MILD procedure is performed on an outpatient basis and generally takes less than an hour.
-Most patients can undergo the procedure with little to no anesthesia.
+The procedure is performed in an outpatient setting and typically takes less than one hour.
+Most patients remain awake or lightly sedated and tolerate the experience well.

 4